raahimkhan/ReactNativeReduxTemplate/README.md

 - **Scripts Directory**: Contains automation scripts for prebuild and postbuild processes, such as managing keystores and versioning.
 - **Package.json Scripts**: Includes commands for building, running, and managing the app lifecycle.

+## Cursor Editor
+- This project includes Cursor rules specific to React Native, TypeScript, and mobile app development for users of the Cursor editor.

 ## Contributing
 Feel free to submit issues or pull requests for improvements and new features.

-## License
-This project is licensed under the MIT License.

-## Cursor Editor
-- This project includes Cursor rules specific to React Native, TypeScript, and mobile app development for users of the Cursor editor.